Cryosphere-MUD/chrysalis/README.md

 in TTYPE.
 The original iteration was AJAX based and had the misfortune to have been developed a couple of years before WebSocket was standardised.

+It's currently not really useful on a phone because of the way it doesn't use a standard <input> control.
+I think I might just make it use one on phones rather than try and be clever and use a hidden one, since they're not going to get the benefit of our readline()-like functionality anyway.

-Medium term goals for the client include making it implement more relevant TELNET and terminal features (CHARSET, MTTS, OSC8 and TrueColor are on the list).
-Long terms goals will involve interpreting metadata in order to do more client-side layout.
+Medium term goals for the client include making it implement more relevant TELNET and terminal features (MTTS, OSC8 and TrueColor have now been done and CHARSET is next on the list).
+Longer terms goals will involve interpreting metadata in order to do more client-side layout.